Diplomacy (game): Postal and email play

 In the 1990s and 2000s, the number of postal Diplomacy zines has reduced as new players instead joined the part of the hobby that plays over the internet via e-mail or on websites.
 In April 2010, Graustark itself ceased publication.
-As of 2011, there are only a few active postal zines published in the US, one each in Canada and Australia, and several in the UK and elsewhere.
-In order to reduce postage and printing costs, as well as for environmental reasons, several zines (e.g. Western Front, Maniacs Paradise) are distributed to subscribers via emailed links to the zine's web page when a new issue appears, or are emailed out as PDF files, for subscribers to read on screen or print out as they choose.
-Some zines maintain a dual existence as paper and digital publications.
+As of 2026, there are still a few active postal zines published in the US, one each in Canada and Australia, and several in the UK and elsewhere.
+In order to reduce postage and printing costs, as well as for environmental reasons, several zines are distributed to subscribers via emailed links to the zine's web page when a new issue appears, or are emailed out as PDF files, for subscribers to read on screen or print out as they choose.
+A few zines maintain a dual existence as paper and digital publications.
+God Save The Zine regularly reviews all extant Diplomacy zines.
+The UK Diplomacy Archive also maintains a list of zines that are still publishing.

 The first known electronic Diplomacy zine was Mad As Hell, distributed on Usenet in 1982.
 Diplomacy has been played through e-mail on the Internet since the 1983 debut of The Armchair Diplomat on Compuserve.
 The GEnie online service offered fully automated versions of Diplomacy and variants to subscribers.